Skip to main content

 Data stewardship is the practice of managing and overseeing the organization’s data assets to ensure they’re accurate, consistent, and secure.

-Data quality monitoring involves regularly assessing data to ensure it meets predefined quality standards.
+After the framework is applied, data quality monitoring creates a safety net.
+This continuous monitoring involves regularly assessing data to ensure it meets predefined quality standards.
 This can involve automated checks for accuracy, completeness, and consistency, and manual reviews for more nuanced aspects of data quality.
 For example:

 • Automated checks: Regularly scheduled analysis and deviation detection can identify anomalies, such as fields that are no longer populated, indicating a possible integration failure or business process change.